baheredia/set/Readme.md

 This is not in the code but I will also like to:
 * Change the card gifs so that the colors are more similar (I don't like the current ones)

+THINGS DONE

+* Change the type of Cards, to (Int,Int,Int,Int), or actually something more precise.